When properly managed, water can be a peacemaking platform for long lasting cooperation

 Abigail is responsible for invoicing at WWW team.

-Adele is Human Resources manager.
+Adele is Accounting and Finance manager.

 Andre is SIWI's legal advisor